20th Lancers (Pakistan): Predecessor

 After the First World War, the cavalry regiments of the British Indian Army were reduced in number from thirty-nine to twenty-one.
 Rather than being disbanded, the surplus units were amalgamated in pairs.
 This resulted in the renumbering and renaming of the entire cavalry line.
 The 20th Lancers was formed in 1922, after amalgamation of the 14th Murray's Jat Lancers and the 15th Lancers (Cureton's Multanis) on 21 September 1920, at Sialkot.

 The 14th Murray's Jat Lancers was originally raised at Aligarh as the Jat Horse Yeomanry in 1857, during the Indian Mutiny, and was composed entirely of Hindu Jats.
 The 15th Lancers (Cureton's Multanis) was formed at Lahore in 1858 from Multani Pathans, and had originally been raised in 1857 as The Multani Regiment of Cavalry.
 The new 20th Lancers regiment formed by their amalgamation comprised one squadron each of Punjabi Muslims, Jat Sikhs, and Hindu Jats.

 The uniform of the 20th Lancers was dark blue with scarlet facings.
 Its badge consisted of crossed silver lances bearing pennons, with a crown at the intersection above "XX" and a scroll below.
 In 1937, the 20th Lancers became the training regiment of the 3rd Indian Cavalry Group at Lucknow.
 It was converted into a training centre in 1940, and transferred to India after Partition of India and Pakistan.

 Reformation

 On 20 June 1956, the 20th Lancers was re-raised by the Pakistan Army as a reconnaissance regiment of the Pakistan Armoured Corps.
-Upon formation, it was equipped with M24 Chaffee light tanks.
+The regiment was initially issued with M36B2s that were transferred from the Guides Cavalry, and were showing their age.
+However, in 1959, it was re-equipped with M24 Chaffee light tanks.
 The same year, the Indian Army also raised an armoured regiment, the 20 Lancers, as the successor of the pre-independence 20th Lancers.

 Major Syed Azmat Ali Bokhari was given responsibility for raising the 20th Lancers for the Armoured Corps.
 Major Bokhari also commanded a squadron of the regiment during the 1965 war against India, serving on the Sialkot front.
 The regiment's original badge was retained when it was re-raised in 1956, with the exception of the crown.